• Skip to primary navigation

 Right next to Honfleur harbor – see our article with the best things to do in Honfleur.

-See the best rated accommodations in Honfleur or for our reviews, our article on Where to sleep in Honfleur.
+See the top-rated accommodations in Honfleur or for our reviews, our article on Where to sleep in Honfleur.

 #3 Old St. Peter’s Church Stephen in Caen